Danny Barbir: Oakland Roots

 On January 18, 2022, Barbir signed with USL Championship club Oakland Roots.

 Indy Eleven

 On November 20, 2023, it was announced Barbir would join USL Championship club Indy Eleven ahead of their 2024 season.
 Barbir made his debut for the Indianapolis-based club in a 2–1 victory over Memphis 901 FC on March 16, 2024.

 Miami FC

 On April 11, 2024, Barbir was transferred to USL Championship club Miami FC in a swap deal.

 Lexington SC

 Barbir joined USL Championship expansion side Lexington SC on December 26, 2024, ahead of the 2025 season.
 He made his debut for the team on March 8, 2025, in a 2–0 league home victory over Hartford Athletic.

+San Antonio FC

+On February 3 2026, San Antonio FC announced they had signed Barbir for the 2026 season.

 International career

 Barbir represented the United States at under-17 and under-19 level, and played with the former side at the 2015 FIFA U-17 World Cup in Chile where he was teammates with Christian Pulisic.
 As a junior, he had also been approached by Romania.